-Investigate the role of value based decision making in creative cognition.
+Investigate the role of risky decision making in creativity.

-Creativity has been defined as a process of generating ideas or products which are both novel and useful.
-Usefulness draws upon value, what is useful is valuable and vice versa.
-This project aims to invstigate the role of value based judgments in the creative process.
+Creativity has been defined as a process of generating ideas or products which are novel and appropriate.
+Often to cross the boundaries of novelty, creative individuals are required to take risks.
+This project aimed to invstigate the role of risk taking in creative individuals.

-Sue Denham, Stephen D Hall, Thomas Wennekers, Giorgio Ganis (Plymouth University); Mark A. Runco (University of Georgia); Christoph Hintermüller (Guger Technologies)
+Sue Denham, Stephen D Hall, Thomas Wennekers, Giorgio Ganis (Plymouth University); Mark A. Runco (University of Georgia)

 Yaniv Hanoch (Plymouth University), Frank Löesche (Plymouth University)

 Tyagi, V., Hanoch, Y., Hall, S. D., Runco, M., & Denham, S. L. (2017).
 The risky side of creativity: domain specific risk taking in creative individuals.
 Frontiers in psychology, 8.